Norconex/crawlers/V4_MIGRATION.md

 * New crawler "minProgressLoggingInterval" configuration option.
 * MetadataFilter and ReferenceFilter renamed to GenericMetadataFilter and GenericReferenceFilter.
+* Renamed CollectorCommandLcuncher to CliLauncher.
+* New MVStoreDataStoreConfig#ephemeral property for in-memory storage.

 ### Crawler Web

+* `com.norconex.collector.http` → `com.norconex.crawler.web`
 * Removed Crawler configuration option "keepDownloads" and corresponding CrawlerEvent.DOCUMENT_SAVED event in favor of new Importer SaveDocumentTagger.
+* References to HttpCollector or Collector changed to WebCrawlSession and CrawlSession, respectively.